owoalex/git-workshop/README.md

 This message should describe briefly what the commit is, and why it was made.
 Your commit to this repository is simple and the purpose is known, so a short message such as `Add name to bottleboat group` will suffice.

+When you're ready to submit this commit to the central repository (from your local copy), you can run:

+    $ git push